EDSA Carousel: Stops

-Station layout
+Stop layout

-The line utilizes existing footbridges along EDSA by constructing additional stairways to the center island of EDSA.
+The line utilizes existing pedestrian footbridges along EDSA by constructing additional stairways to the center island of EDSA.
 It also uses some stations of the MRT Line 3 and LRT Line 1 by making use of the train stations' emergency exit stairways.
-Some bus stops, such as the ones at Ayala (northbound), SM Mall of Asia, and Macapagal Boulevard, still use the existing stops on the curbside, while the Ayala southbound bus stop is located inside One Ayala.
+Some bus stops, such as the ones at Ayala (northbound), SM Mall of Asia, and Macapagal Boulevard, still use the existing stops on the curbside, while the southbound Ayala bus stop is located inside One Ayala.
+Unlike those along EDSA, stops along Macapagal Boulevard are unmarked.

 Future

 On November 16, 2020, the Department of Transportation (DOTr) signed an agreement with SM Prime Holdings, DM Wenceslao and Associates Inc., and Double Dragon Properties Corp. for the construction of EDSA busway bridges.
 The bridges will be shouldered by the three companies, seeking to provide safer, convenient, and PWD-friendly walkways for the riding public using the EDSA Carousel stops, and for pedestrians crossing EDSA.
 The pedestrian bridges were conceptualized with concourses, concierge, ticketing booths, and turnstiles for the automated fare collection system.
 Ramps and elevators would also be available to provide accessibility for PWDs, senior citizens, and pregnant passengers.
 The structures will be strategically located at the SM Mall of Asia, SM North EDSA, SM Megamall, Macapagal Boulevard in Aseana City and the corner of EDSA and Macapagal Boulevard.
 The groundbreaking ceremony for the EDSA Busway Concourse Project was held on May 18, 2021.
 It was expected to be completed in March 2022, but no updates have been announced since then.

-On June 20, 2022, the Department of Transportation announced an additional 11 more stops would be added to the EDSA Carousel, which would bring the total number of stops to 29.
-As of January 2023, three of these proposed stops have been implemented.
+On June 20, 2022, the DOTr announced an additional 11 more stops would be added to the EDSA Carousel, which would bring the total number of stops to 29.
+The Tramo, Taft Avenue, Roxas Boulevard, Kamuning and Philam (Ormoc) stops have since been completed.

-Issues
+In June 2025, the DOTr stated that the controversial Kamuning Footbridge will be rebuilt with direct access to the Kamuning bus stop of the EDSA Carousel.

+In November 2025, the DOTr announced the opening of bidding for proposed median bus stops in Cubao, Magallanes, and PITX.

+The proposed Connecticut, Greenfields, and Estrella stops still remain under consideration, as the location, funding, and feasibility studies are yet to be determined and conducted.